This is the most common type of physiotherapy which involves treating injuries that are encountered in everyday life. This includes:

-A large proportion of musculoskeletal injuries can occur without a preceding event; they feel like they just occur slowly overtime.
+A large proportion of musculoskeletal injuries can occur without a preceding event or cause and occur slowly overtime.
 It is the physio's job to, not only treat the pain, but also to determine what caused this injury and how to prevent it happening again.
 This may involve strengthening weak muscles stretching tight muscles/joints, retraining posture etc...

 A sports physiotherapist is a specialist in all things to do with sports injuries.
 This includes: